 First off, let’s clarify what localization (l10n) is and why it’s such a common task for developers.
 In software engineering, localization means adapting the content of a system to suit a specific locale, ensuring the target audience in that locale can understand it.
-It’s not just about translating content from one language to another—it also involves handling date formats, number formats, currencies, text direction, and proper pluralization.
-For more details, check out our ultimate guide to software localization.
+It’s not just about translating content from one language to another, it also involves handling date formats, number formats, currencies, localized time, text direction, and proper pluralization.

 For example, pluralization rules are fairly straightforward in English compared to other languages.
 In some, like Slavic languages, you may have up to three or four plural forms for a given noun.
 Similarly, date, time, and number formatting can vary significantly depending on the target language.